fbabonoy/The-Document-Object-Model/README.md

 - **Submit Button**: Generates the filtered report table.

 ## Known Issues
-- Input validation for Student ID is not implemented yet.
 - Additional styling improvements can be made for better readability.

 ## Future Improvements
-- Add input validation for Student ID.
 - Add sorting and export options for the table.